 A budget is a financial plan that estimates how much money you will receive and spend in a particular period.

-Consider the following example: suppose your monthly net income (after tax and national insurance contributions) is £2,000.
-You'll need to ensure that by the end of each month, you've spent less than £2,000 as spending more than you earn could lead to serious financial and mental health problems.
+Consider the following example - suppose your monthly net income (after tax and national insurance contributions) is £2,000.
+You'll need to ensure that by the end of each month, you've spent less than £2,000 as spending more could lead to serious financial and mental health problems.

 A budget helps you make a spending plan for that £2,000.
 A plan that ensures you never run out of money before your next payday.
 If you do it right, you might even have some money left over for long-term saving and investing.

 There are many ways to create a budget.
 For example, if you have your own way of estimating your income and expenses, making a plan to keep your costs below your income, paying your debt when due and saving a little for the future, you already have a budget!